waggle-sensor/summer2022/Lee/daily_log.md

 #### Tuesday June 7th ####

-- [ ] Completed the mandatory TMS courses: DEI101 Diversity Equity and Inclusion at Argonne Introduction and ESH561 Bicycle Safety course
+- [ ] Completed the mandatory TMS courses: DEI101 Diversity Equity and Inclusion at Argonne Introduction (ESH561 Bicycle Safety course as an elective class)
 - [ ] Finished up the ROS course week 1, and took an exam for the certificate
 - [ ] Emailed HR to figure out Alien Determination Form (ANL67)